 To make the CLT hold for the propagation step, we need to assume that

 for some $\zeta > 0$.
-It is worth noticing that we only need to assume $\ex_{h_t} | w_t \cdot \varphi | < \infty$ for consistency, but we need an additional finite absolute $2+\zeta$ moment for the CLT result; specifically, the Lyapunov's CLT.
-However, this is still fairly mild in the same sense as we discussed in Remark~\ref{remark: consistency assumption}.
+It is worth noticing that we only need to assume $\ex_{h_t} | w_t \cdot \varphi | < \infty$ for consistency, but we need an additional finite absolute $2+\zeta$ moment for the CLT result; specifically, Lyapunov's CLT.
+However, this is still fairly mild in a similar sense as discussed in Remark~\ref{remark: consistency assumption}.